olivierHuvelle/LaravelOverview/README.md

 * Localisation
 * ...

+## How to follow this step by step project
+back to the trees ... juste follow the git branches which have this schema number_title i.e 1_routing 2_template_and_views

 ## Routing
 Some useful information about routing in Laravel
 (Of course i will use controllers later as the project will grow)